Homosexual Obsessive Compulsive Disorder (HOCD)

 Of course, the whole question of sexual identity — and confusion — is exacerbated by societal pressures.
 Influenced by the heated atmosphere around sexual politics nowadays, and even the amount of media coverage around LGBTQ issues, some gays argue that in the coming-out process they went through much of the same confusion, and therefore believe that the HOCD person is simply experiencing the same thing.

 Theirs is a particular kind of trouble, one that will not be resolved by “coming out of the closet” because they truly are not gay or bisexual.
 Unfortunately, some therapists fall into this camp, as well, and because naming something has a significant cultural and psychological impact, may be reluctant to do so.

-When I’m working with men experiencing HOCD, I refer him to a specialist who has specialized training in OCD interventions and medications that may be helpful in addition to working with me.
-Very few therapists work with both and hopefully this will change as there becomes an increase in awareness of HOCD.
+When I’m working with men experiencing HOCD, I refer them to a specialist who has training in OCD interventions and medications, in addition to working with me.
+Very few therapists work with both, and hopefully this will change as there becomes an increase in awareness of HOCD.

 1. Fred Penzel, “How Do I Know I’m Not Really Gay?”
 International OCD Foundation, ocfoundation.org/EO_HO.aspx, accessed 12/24/2013.

 2. www.brainphysics.com/hocd.phpreviews the characteristics of HOCD.
 Accessed 12/18/2013.